igalonso/ServerlessOps/README.md

 However, as [Ben Kehoe](https://www.slideshare.net/BenKehoe/serverless-operations-for-the-irobot-fleet) mentions during his sessions, Serverless doesn't mean **no ops**.
 It is **Different Ops**.

 During the course of this workshop we will cover step by step some of the basic knowledge to operate Serverless applications on AWS.
+This includes the basis of Serverless Operations like "how to manually create a pipeline" or "review a SAM template", "debug your code with SAM Local", "blue green deployments" or even "API Canary releases".
+Basic starting points for your day to day operations.
+Are you ready?
+Let's start with the operation!

 ## The application workflow